Apply a Theme

 attribute.
 If thepdf-themesdir

-attribute is not specified, the current working directory is used instead.If the value of the
+attribute is not specified, it is resolved from the current working directory instead.If the value of the

 pdf-theme